CosmoGolem connects youngsters in Flanders and Brussels

 Artistic workshops and inauguration of a new CosmoGolem

 In Brussels there are workshops in collaboration with MUS-E Belgium, Cultureghem, Maks vzw, Fanfakids and Urban Center Brussel.
 In Genk, five mini-CosmoGolems were sent out to different neighbourhoods.
 The coloured statues, each linked to an element of nature, are the inspiration for creative workshops led by Villa Basta and OpUnDi Genk.
-Preparatory projects are also planned in Diest and Leuven in collaboration with a.o.
+Preparatory projects are also starting in Diest and Leuven in collaboration with a.o.
 Trill, Kwartiermakerij and Arktos.

 At the beginning of May, youngsters in Anderlecht will build a brand new giant CosmoGolem during a participatory construction weekend under the guidance of MicroMarché.
 The four-metre high wooden giant will be officially inaugurated in mid-May during a four-day ‘Celebration Wave’.
 This will start in Genk on the Dag van de CosmoGolem (“Day of the CosmoGolem”) and will move past Diest and Leuven towards Anderlecht for a festive climax with various artists and groups from MetX.